Wind Power for Native Americans

 The Native American Anemometer Loan Program is part of an effort to promote the installation of wind turbines on Native American lands.
 By significantly reducing the cost of quantifying the wind resource in tribal lands, it is expected that more tribes will be encouraged to install wind turbines.

-Read personal interviews with Native Americans who have experience installing wind power on Native American lands, find wind resource maps that have Indian Reservation boundaries, and watch a video about installing wind power on Native American lands.
+Read personal interviews with Native Americans who have experience installing wind power on Native American lands and watch a video about installing wind power on Native American lands.

 August 2, 2011